invisibleroads/invisibleroads-tutorials/dance-salsa.rst

 Shoulder inside turn check
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-- Man signals :ref:`Shoulder inside turn` but stops the woman in the middle of her turn while she is facing away from him with his hands on her shoulders.
+- Man signals :ref:`Shoulder inside turn` but stops the woman in the middle of her turn while she is facing away from him with either both his hands on her shoulders, or his right arm across her back with his right hand on her right shoulder.
 - Before his right back step, he rotates the woman clockwise into a free spin.